midonet/midonet/docs/midolman-connection-tracking.md

 as they are inverses of each other.
 Applying a rule conditioned on either results in a call to `fwdInfo.isForwardFlow()`, triggering the connection tracking logic.

+### Future Directions

+We'd like to create a manager class which is responsible for keeping the connection entry for an active flow "fresh" in Cassandra, and encapsulates the key & value semantics.